How Do Buddhists Feel About Tattoos?

 Can You Be A Buddhist And Still Believe In God?

-Buddhists seek to reach a state of nirvana, following the path of the Buddha, Siddhartha Gautama, who went on a quest for Enlightenment around the sixth century BC.
-There is no belief in a personal god.
-Buddhists believe that nothing is fixed or permanent and that change is always possible.
+Following the path of the Buddha, Siddhartha Gautama, who set out on a journey for Enlightenment around the sixth century BC, Buddhists want to achieve nirvana.
+There is no faith in an individual god.
+Buddhists hold that nothing is set in stone or unchangeable and that anything can happen.

 What Is The Law Of Impermanence?